The Kill List: Plot

-When more of the Preacher's sermons result in further violent shootings, the Tracker tracks down a film crew, a skilled impressionist, and a comedian who somewhat resembles the Preacher, whom he uses to create a fake video showing the Preacher exposing himself as a fraud (Ariel having mirrored the Preacher's channel).
+Ariel is eventually able to mirror the Preacher's channel, and the Tracker decides to force the Preacher into the open.
+With the help of a film crew, a skilled impressionist, and an actor who somewhat resembles the Preacher, the Tracker creates a fake video showing the Preacher exposing his personal history and confessing to be a fraud, which he has Ariel stream through the Preacher's channel.
 The video has the desired effect: the Preacher is unsettled and attempts to flee, allowing Ariel to follow both him and Opal via satellite.

 The Preacher buys the Swedish boy from the sadistic sheikh, intending to personally behead him on his next livestream to make his followers believe in him again.
 The exchange is to take place in the desert.
-The Tracker, who has followed the exchange through Ariel's input, parachutes in the vicinity of the exchange with a British Army Pathfinder Platoon and they successfully rescue both Opal and the Swedish boy, killing all the extremists from both clans: the Tracker personally kills the Preacher in a knife-fight.
+The Tracker, who has followed the exchange through Ariel's input, parachutes in the vicinity of the exchange with a British Army Pathfinder Platoon: they successfully rescue both Opal and the Swedish boy, killing all the extremists from both clans, and the Tracker personally kills the Preacher in a knife-fight.